johanwestling/wsl-install/README.md

 # Windows Subsystem for Linux (WSL) installer
-Install Windows Subsystem for Linux + Distro in a single Powershell command.
+Install Windows Subsystem for Linux + Distro with the minimal amount of Powershell commands.

 ## Usage